 Normally when you apply either for university or vocational training you can already choose your direction.
-In apprenticeship you can also decide in the 3th year of training, because usually, the first 2 years will provide you with general knowledge.
+In apprenticeship, you can also decide on the 3rd year of training, because usually, the first 2 years will provide you with general knowledge.

-In addition to the standard 3 years’s education, nurses can take additional courses to specialize in following fields:
+In addition to the standard 3 years’ education, nurses can take additional courses to specialize in the following fields:

 - Anesthesia and intensive care

 - Clinical geriatrics